-While Wadawurrung Traditional Owners continue to play a vital role in managing Country, the designated land manager for the Bellarine Peninsula Southern Coast foreshore rests with the City (4W to Collendina) and adjacent land managers, including Barwon Coast Foreshore Committee of Management (west), Borough of Queenscliffe (east), Parks Victoria (Lonsdale Lakes Wildlife Reserve behind the dunes), private landholders and other stakeholder agencies (see Figure 5 for the management boundaries of the Bellarine Peninsula Southern Coast).
+While Wadawurrung Traditional Owners continue to play a vital role in managing Country, the designated land manager for the Bellarine Peninsula Southern Coast foreshore rests with the City (4W to Collendina) and adjacent land managers.
+Both Barwon Coast Committee of Management (2020-2025) and Borough of Queenscliffe (draft) have Coastal and Marine Management Plan's in place to support adjacent coastlines.
+This Coastal and Marine Management Plan completes the Crown land foreshore between these two land management areas. (see Figure 5 for the management boundaries of the Bellarine Peninsula Southern Coast).